tigran-sargsyan-w/42-exam-rank-04/README.md

 * Builds a simple in-memory representation (AST / tree).
 * Focuses on parsing, validation, and error handling.

+> ⚠️ IMPORTANT: `argo` implementation is NOT included in this repository.
+>
+> 🚫 Reason: reports indicate this exercise is no longer present in recent exams
+> and the author hasn't encountered students who received it.
+The `subject.txt`
+> is kept for reference.

 ---

 ### level-2 / `vbc`